cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 definition for a socket at all; this then means there is no way to satisfy the rule (i.e., the choice is empty).

-All definitions (plugs) for socket names must be augments, i.e., they must be using "/=" and "//=", respectively.
+All definitions (plugs) for socket names must be augmentations, i.e., they must be using "/=" and "//=", respectively.

 To pick up the example illustrated in {{xmp-personaldata}}, the